Mendeley/api-design-documentation/checklists/api-release-checklist.md

 [ ] Is it internal only?
 If yes, then how will other internal clients find out it exists?
 Have you documented it somewhere else?
 It should be more than Swagger as this is **not** a documentation tool.

 [ ] Ongoing support and maintenance budgets?
 Who will support 3rd party clients?
+What level of staffing and engagement are you willing to fund to support the public developer community?

+[ ] How will it get prioritised against the other products roadmaps?

 ### Legal
 [ ] Have you considered Terms of Service, Privacy Policy, Copyright, Data License Cookies?